- MS (2003) and PhD (2008) in Applied Mathematics at the University of Washington

-- Jian Fang, Kunquan Lan, Gunog Seo and Jianhong Wu, Spatial dynamics of an age-structured population model of Asian Clams; Submitted (2014)
+- Jian Fang, Kunquan Lan, Gunog Seo and Jianhong Wu (2014) Spatial dynamics of an age-structured population model of Asian Clams.
+SIAM Journal on Applied Mathematics, 74(4), 959–979.

 - Alexandra Erbach, Frithjof Lutscher, and Gunog Seo (2013) Bistability and limit cycles in generalist predator–prey dynamics.
 Ecological Complexity, 14, 48–55.